 “This is emotional sell.
 We were purely in the economics range and now we’re back in the emotions range,” agreed Jigar Shah of Generate Capital.
 “When a hurricane is coming by and two tractor trailer truckloads of diesel engines sell out in four hours, that’s an emotional sale.
 And I think that’s where the solar industry is positioning itself now is that instead of wasting your money on a diesel generator I think people are going to go with a backup battery system and a smart home which you can use every day as opposed to once every 2-3 years.”

 Supporting your customers as a solar provider

-So how can solar providers help people in this situation without coming across as opportunistic or fear-mongering?
+So how can solar companies help people in this situation without coming across as opportunistic or fear-mongering?
 One way to help people is to keep the cost of entry to solar low.
 Another is to understand what’s going on in local energy markets and to be a trusted source of information and peace of mind for consumers.
 HES Solar makes both of these points a priority as part of their steadfast focus on customer service as a key pillar of their brand.